anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **John 15.17-27** reflects Simon and Jude's calling, by speaking of persecution and of Jesus' command to his disciples to 'testify'.

 ## Andrew the Apostle (30 November)

+30 November, if it is a Sunday, falls during Advent, so this Festival is never celebrated on a Sunday (unless it is the Patronal Festival celebrated as a Principal Feast).

+* **Romans 10.12-18** is about the good news being proclaimed 'to all the earth', echoing Jesus' call to Andrew.
+The other two readings are quoted: **Isaiah 52.7-10** ('How beautiful ... are the feet') and **Psalm 19.1-6** ('... their words to the ends of the world').
+* **Matthew 4.18-22** has Jesus calling two pairs of brothers as his first followers: Simon Peter and Andrew, followed by James and John.
+To the first pair, Jesus says, 'Follow me, and I will make you fish for people.'

 ## Stephen, Deacon, First Martyr (26 December)